 FIRST KNEADING

 - In the bowl of the mixer add the starter dough, flour, sugar and salt, with the dough hook attachment start to knead.
 Add the milk and egg and knead until completely combined.
 Then add the butter a little at a time, continue kneading until completely combined.
-Move the dough to a lightly floured flat surface and knead a few times to form a smooth ball.
+Move the dough to a lightly floured flat surface and knead a few times to form a smooth ball, (it will be sticky, wetting your hands will help rather than using more flour).
 Place the dough in a bowl, cover and let rise in a warm draft free area for 4 hours or until tripled in bulk.

 SECOND KNEADING

 - Move the dough to a lightly floured flat surface.
 Knead a few times to form a smooth ball.
-Depending on whether you have a colomba pan or not you could make a large colomba or a small one with a small loaf or a large loaf.
-If you make a colomba then form the dough into three pieces*, one long log and 3 small oval shaped balls-see photos).
-Place in pan and let rise 3-4 hours or until doubled.
+Depending on whether you have a colomba pan or not you could use a 500 gram / ½ pound one or place in a loaf pan or a high sided cake pan.
+If you make a colomba then form the dough into three pieces*, divide the dough in half, form one medium oval and 2 small oval shaped balls with the other half-(see photos).
+If not then shape the dough long for a loaf or round for a cake pan*.
+Place in the pan and let rise 3-4 hours or until doubled.

-- Bake for 20 minutes (if the bread is browning too much then cover it with foil and continue baking) then lower oven to 325F (165C) for approximately 10-15 minutes (more if you make a larger one dove or loaf) or until toothpick (I used a wooden kabob stick) comes out clean or a couple of crumbs are attached.
-Let cool before serving.
+- Place the bread on the middle rack and bake for 20 minutes (if the bread is browning too much then cover it with foil and continue baking), lower the temperature to 325F (165C) for approximately 10-15 minutes until down, or a toothpick (I used a wooden kabob stick) comes out clean or a couple of crumbs are attached, to be precise use an instant thermometer.
+The internal temperature should be 190F / 88C, this will produce a nice soft bread.
+Let cool bread cool on a wire rack, Dust with powdered sugar before serving.
 Enjoy!

 TOPPING